paulross/PyCppContainers/README.md

 import cPyCppContainer
 ```

-There are a number of functions there that exploit the C++ library.
+There are a number of functions there that exploit this C++ library.
 For example this C function create a C++ ``std::vector<double>`` from a Python list of
 floats then creates a new Python list of floats from that C++ container ('round-tripping').